FACTBOX-Oil producers to take part in Doha's April meeting

-March 25 - Qatar has invited all OPEC members and major producers from
+April 10 - Qatar has invited all OPEC members and other major

 "The need has become an urgent matter to bring back balance to the